minqiaowang/globally-distributed-database-with-raft/deploy-demo-app/deploy-demo-app.md

           67034        10985            0            0         1285
     ```

-3. Keep this app running
+3. Keep this app running.